da111003/da111003-Heart-Attack-Prediction/README.md

 A live version of this heart disease prediction system is available for interactive use.
 You can access it here -> [Google_Colaboratory_Link](https://colab.research.google.com/drive/1m4n_bBWjVpCvCxf0LzX3wAnnlcwl6EZN).

+## License

+This project is licensed under the MIT License.

+## Contact

+You can reach me via email at <aggarwald241@gmail.com> or connect with me on [LinkedIn](https://www.linkedin.com/in/deepakaggarwal111003/).
+Feedback, suggestions, and opportunities for collaboration are always welcome!

+Thank you for visiting.
+Enjoy exploring the projects!